Moon Geun-young: Personal life

-Charity
+Philanthropy

 Morning Reading

 Moon donated close to ₩100 million to Morning Reading, a non-profit organization that promotes reading books.
 She gave ₩4.3 million in 2005, ₩4 million in 2006 and ₩70 million in 2007.
 Moon made the contributions secretly through her mother, Ryu Seon-young, but her good deeds became known when Morning Reading revealed its 2007 account information online.

 Haenam Children's Center

 Moon donated about ₩300 million in 2006 to a learning center for poor children in Haenam County, South Jeolla Province, near her hometown of Gwangju.
 Bae Yo-seop opened an after-school study room for children from poor or single-parent families to study there for free in 2002.
 The program was facing closure in October 2006 when the landlord told Bae that the house would be sold.
 A new building, equipped with library, computer room, bathhouse and dining room was built on the land, and the ₩200 million expense was also covered by Moon.
 Moon also paid an unannounced visit to their classrooms.